Today I’m sharing an amazing resource, The Never List.

 Up until this point, it has mostly been about SLS and SLES (Sodium Lauryl Sulfate and Sodium Laureth Sulfate).

-Then I started really digging around and realized just how many ingredients are doing more harm than good.
+But then I started really digging around and realized just how many ingredients are doing more harm than good.

 I listened to one of the latest Better Everyday podcasts with Sarah and Dr. Brooke this past week.
 The podcast was all about skin, and at one point Dr. Trevor Holly Cates mentioned how sometimes a warning will be given to not put things on the skin, as it would seep into the system so quickly.
 She then made a note (something to the effect of), “Then why do we allow everyday skin and body care products to be filled with chemicals and unsafe ingredients?”